harness/developer-hub/kb/reference-architectures/ccm/asset-governance-pipeline.md

 ![](../static/ccm_asset_governance_pipeline_script.png)

-Next click on "triggers" in the top right and select "+ New Trigger" and select the custom type.
-Give the trigger a name and click continue, do not enter any conditions and click continue.
+Next click on "Triggers" in the top right and select "+ New Trigger" and select the 'Custom' Webhook type.
+Give the trigger a name and click continue.
+Skip the conditions section by clicking continue.
 For the inputs to our three variables, enter the following:

 - account_id: `<+trigger.header['account-id']>`
 - region: `<+trigger.header['region']>`